Rochester Museum and Science Center

 Same Sky explores the universal importance of sky watching through unique cultural perspectives.
 Developed in partnership with Indigenous Knowledge Keepers, this new permanent exhibition at the RMSC Strasenburgh Planetarium illuminates Haudenosaunee, Diné, and Maya approaches—both ancient and contemporary—to observing and understanding the sky and celestial bodies.
+In their own words, Indigenous scientists, educators, artists, and storytellers teach visitors about the connections between the sky and our lives as they feature artwork, technologies and traditions, ecological knowledge, and cosmologies specific to their heritage.

 Same Sky permanent exhibit, opened 2022